-In UP Police SI exam, the Quantitative Ability section is an important section, but due to lack of practice or a better preparation strategy, many candidates find it difficult to solve.
+In the UP Police SI exam, the Quantitative Ability section is an important section, but due to lack of practice or a better preparation strategy, many candidates find it difficult to solve.
 This section has a good weightage in the exam but is time-consuming as every question needs calculation.
-In this blog, we are providing the best preparation strategy to you for UP SI Quant section to help you to improve your skills and assure you to score well in the exam.
+In this blog, we are providing the best preparation strategy to you for the UP SI Quant section to help you to improve your skills and assure you to score well in the exam.

 UP SI Quant Preparation

 For starting preparation of Quant section for UP SI exam,

 The first step towards your preparation is to clear your basic concepts.
 Do every topic that comes under the syllabus of the quant section.
 If you are not aware of any topic, then first work on that.